next-safe-action/adapter-react-hook-form/README.md

 ### Example (login)

 1. First of all, we need a shared file to store our validation schema(s).
-In this case, the exported `loginSchema` Zod validator is exported from `validation.ts`:
+In this case, the `loginSchema` Zod validator is exported from `validation.ts`:

 ```ts
 import { z } from "zod";